Japan has declared a state of emergency at two nuclear power plants, as officials try to confirm whether a reactor has gone into meltdown.

 Defence officials said troops trained in chemical disasters had been sent to the plants in case of a radiation leak.

+Earlier, the authorities said they were taking wind direction into account when planning the release of radioactive vapour, which they insisted would not be in quantities big enough to affect human health.
 "It's possible that radioactive material in the reactor vessel could leak outside but the amount is expected to be small and the wind blowing towards the sea will be considered," Chief Cabinet Secretary Yukio Edano told a news conference.

 The six reactors at Fukushima 1 came online in the 1970s; Fukushima 2 has four reactors, built during the 1980s.